deusExMac/TwitterSearch/README.md

 If you would like to store bearer tokens in the configuration file as encrypted text, you can use TwitterSearch to generate the secret-key and encrypt the tokens.
 To do this, follow the instructions below:
    1. Execute TwitterSearch (it doesn't matter what configuration file you'll use; you may don't use a configuration file at all)
    2. On the command shell, type ``encryptBearer`` and hit enter.
-   3. This command will start the process of encrypt the bearer keys you have and
+   3. This command will start the process of generating a secret-key and encrypt with it the bearer tokens.
+TwitterSearch will ask for the essential and academic tokens and a local file name to store the generated secret (emcryption) key.
+These steps are show below:
    ```
    (v0.82){0}TwitterSearch >>encryptBearer
    encryptBearer